-The Big Anxiety brings together artists, scientists and communities to question and re-imagine the state of mental health in the 21st century.
+The Big Anxiety brings together creative thinkers – including artists, scientists, health and community workers, and people with lived experience — to re-imagine mental health care for the 21st century.